-- Safe System Approach Framework that expects the road system to be planned, designed, and operated to be forgiving of inevitable human mistakes, so that serious injuries are unlikely to occur. - > Systemic Analysis Uses crash and roadway data in combination to identify high-risk roadway features that correlate with particular crash types. - Emphasis Area A focus crash type.
-These are typically the most serious transportation problems, defined by summary crash types including over-represented crash types or trends. - > Countermeasure: A proposed improvement that can be provided along a roadway or at an intersection that may address a current safety concern.
-A countermeasure usually has research that supports its use for a specific type of roadway segment or intersection. - Proven Safety Countermeasures (PSCi) FHWA's Proven Safety Countermeasures initiative (PSCi) is a collection of 28 countermeasures and strategies effective in reducing roadway fatalities and serious injuries on our Nation's highways. - > Serious Injury: An injury other than a fatality that results in one or more of the following: - Severe laceration resulting in exposure of underlying tissues/muscle/organs or resulting in significant loss of blood. - Broken or distorted extremity (arm or leg). - Crush injuries. - Suspected skull, chest, or abdominal injury other than bruises or minor lacerations. - Significant burns (second and third degree burns over 10 percent or more of the body).
+- > Safe System Approach: Framework that expects the road system to be planned, designed, and operated to be forgiving of inevitable human mistakes, so that serious injuries are unlikely to occur. - > Systemic Analysis: Uses crash and roadway data in combination to identify high-risk roadway features that correlate with particular crash types. - > Emphasis Area: A focus crash type.
+These are typically the most serious transportation problems, defined by summary crash types, including over-represented crash types or trends. - > Countermeasure: A proposed improvement that can be provided along a roadway or at an intersection that may address a current safety concern.
+A countermeasure usually has research that supports its use for a specific type of roadway segment or intersection. - Proven Safety Countermeasures (PSCi): FHWA's Proven Safety Countermeasures initiative (PSCi) is a collection of 28 countermeasures and strategies effective in reducing roadway fatalities and serious injuries on our Nation's highways. - > Serious Injury: An injury other than a fatality that results in one or more of the following: - Severe laceration resulting in exposure of underlying tissues/muscle/organs or resulting in significant loss of blood. - Broken or distorted extremity (arm or leg). - Crush injuries. - Suspected skull, chest, or abdominal injury other than bruises or minor lacerations. - Significant burns (second and third degree burns over 10 percent or more of the body). - Unconsciousness when taken from the crash scene. - Paralysis. - > Fatality: Deaths resulting from injuries sustained in a specific road vehicle crash (Fatality Accident Reporting System [FARS] reporting within 30 days after the crash, NC reporting within 12 months after the crash). - > Serious Injury Crashes: Crashes resulting in one or more serious injury. - > Fatal Crashes: Crashes resulting in one or more fatality. - > Speed-Related Crashes: Contributing circumstances related to the driver are recorded as exceeding the posted speed limit or driving too fast for conditions. - > Alcohol-Related Crashes: The drivers are confirmed or suspected of being under the influence of alcohol. - > Drug-Related Crashes: The drivers are confirmed or suspected of being under the influence of a drug other than alcohol. - > Distracted Driver Crashes: Contributing circumstances related to the driver are recorded as inattention or distraction (by devices or other factors).

-- Unconsciousness when taken from the crash scene. - Paralysis. - > Fatality: Deaths resulting from injuries sustained in a specific road vehicle crash (Fatality Accident Reporting System [FARS] reporting within 30 days after the crash, NC reporting within 12 months after the crash). - > Serious Injury Crashes: Crashes resulting in one or more serious injury - > Fatal Crashes: Crashes resulting in one or more fatality - Vulnerable Road User (VRU): Anyone who is not protected by being inside a vehicle including pedestrians, cyclists, people using wheelchairs or scooters, and people walking to and from transit. - > Speed-Related Crashes: Contributing circumstances related to the driver are recorded as exceeding the posted speed limit or driving too fast for conditions. - > Alcohol-Related Crashes: The drivers are confirmed or suspected of being under the influence of alcohol. - > Drug-Related Crashes: The drivers are confirmed or suspected of being under the influence of a drug other than alcohol. - > Distracted Driver Crashes: Contributing circumstances related to the driver are recorded as inattention or distraction (by devices or other factors). - Animal Involved Crashes: Crash/Collision type are recorded as an "Animal" - > Older Driver Crashes: Involve a driver over the age of 64. - > Teen Driver Crashes: Involve a driver between 15 and 19 years old. - > Intersection-Related Crashes: The roadway feature at the crash location is an at-grade intersection. - > Unbelted Crashes: Driver or occupant recorded as not using a restraint (i.e., seat belt or car seat). - > Motorcycle-Involved Crashes: The vehicle type involved in the crash is recorded as a motorcycle. - > Heavy Truck-Involved Crashes: The vehicle type involved in the crash are recorded as Truck/Trailor, Truck/Tractor, Tractor/Semi-Trailor, Tractor/Doubles, or Unknown Heavy Truck. - > Pedestrian-Involved Crashes: Crash/Collision type, "vehicle" type, or person type recorded as a pedestrian. - > Bicyclist-Involved Crashes: Crash/Collision type, "vehicle" type, or person type recorded as a bicycle. - Lane Departure Crashes: Crash/Collision type recorded as running off the road, rollover/overturn, striking fixed object, sideswipe in opposite directions, or head on.
+- > Animal Involved Crashes: Crash/Collision type are recorded as an "Animal". - > Older Driver Crashes: Involve a driver over the age of 64. - > Teen Driver Crashes: Involve a driver between 15 and 19 years old. - > Intersection-Related Crashes: The roadway feature at the crash location is an at-grade intersection. - > Unbelted Crashes: Driver or occupant recorded as not using a restraint (i.e., seat belt or car seat). - > Motorcycle-Involved Crashes: The vehicle type involved in the crash is recorded as a motorcycle. - > Heavy Truck-Involved Crashes: The vehicle type involved in the crash are recorded as Truck/Trailor, Truck/Tractor, Tractor/Semi-Trailor, Tractor/Doubles, or Unknown Heavy Truck. - > Pedestrian-Involved Crashes: Crash/Collision type, "vehicle" type, or person type recorded as a pedestrian. - > Bicyclist-Involved Crashes: Crash/Collision type, "vehicle" type, or person type recorded as a bicycle. - > Lane Departure Crashes: Crash/Collision type recorded as running off the road, rollover/overturn, striking fixed object, sideswipe in opposite directions, or head on